Materials-Consortia/OPTIMADE/optimade.rst

 - No whitespace, parenthesis, or other symbols than specified above are permitted.
 - If multiple string representations of the same unit exist in `definition.units`, the *first one* in that file consisting of only lowercase letters a-z and underscores, but no other symbols, SHOULD be used.
 - The unit symbols MUST appear in alphabetical order.
-- Consecutive divisions and multiplications, e.g., :val:`a/b/c*d` are interpreted separately, i.e., :val:`b` and :val:`c` are both interpreted to be to the power of -1 and :val:`d` to the power of 1.

-If a (compound) symbol based on the GNU units database is not used, the string in :field:`x-optimade-unit` MUST be defined in the :field:`unit-definitions` field inside the :field:`x-optimade-property` field in the outermost level of the Property Definition.
+The string in :field:`x-optimade-unit` MUST be defined in the :field:`unit-definitions` field inside the :field:`x-optimade-property` field in the outermost level of the Property Definition.

 If provided, the :field:`unit-definitions` in :field:`x-optimade-property` MUST be a list of dictionaries, all adhering to the following format: